vermo7en/FlightSurety/README.md

 # FlightSurety

-FlightSurety is a project for Udacity's Blockchain Developer Nanodegree.
-It is a flight insurance dapp.
-This is my submission.
+FlightSurety is a project for Udacity's Blockchain Engineer Nanodegree.
+It is a delayed flight insurance dapp.

 ## Project Feedback